...

 • If my career doesn’t show up in the top 5, do I WANT it to be there?

-• If so, what would I be willing to deprioritize to do that?
+• And if so, what would I be willing to deprioritize to do that?
 Is that a good choice for me?

 • If not, what’s leading me to believe that I “should” be taking action on it?

-If you could use some help organizing your priorities, click here to check out The Career Clarity Workbook ($37)!
+Want some help organizing your priorities?
+Check out The Career Clarity Workbook!

 2. Is Your Career Change Procrastination Really Burnout In Disguise?